 Requisites are set conditions required for enrollment into a course.
 Pre-requisite courses must be completed prior to enrollment.
 Co-requisites courses must be taken in conjunction with the requisite course during the same semester.
 Requisites are printed in the School of Engineering Catalog, the course syllabus, and PeopleSoft course information.
 Students will be blocked from enrollment into a course if set requisites are not complete or currently in-progress.
 Requisite overrides may only be issued by the respective department.
 If an override is permitted, the student must obtain a permission number from the department to register for the course online.
 Click here for current list of department contacts for permission numbers.

 Students may add or drop courses from their schedules until the published Add/Drop Deadline.
-Students process schedule adjustments via their PeopleSoft Self-Service accounts.
+Students process schedule adjustments via NYU Albert Student Center.
 A course dropped after the Add/Drop deadline is considered a Withdrawal, and withdrawn courses will remain in the student’s transcript with a grade of “W” (which has no GPA penalty).

 Registration appointments determine when a student can begin registration.
-Undergraduate registration appointments are prioritized by student academic level and special student groups (such as athletes, honors, BS/MS, etc).
+Undergraduate registration appointments are prioritized by a student's earned credits.
+Registration appointments can be seen on a student's NYU Albert Student Center.

 Students are not permitted to register for courses with conflicting meeting times.
 If a student feels an exception should be made, they must contact the Registrar’s Office.

-Students who intend to withdraw from their program at the School of Engineering must submit a Total Withdrawal request via PeopleSoft Student Center (click here for instructions).
+Students who intend to withdraw from their program at the School of Engineering must submit a Total Withdrawal request via NYU Albert Student Center.
 Requests must be approved by the Office of Academic Affairs (undergraduate) or the Office of Graduate Academics (graduate).
 If an enrolled student totally withdraws from the School of Engineering prior to the Withdrawal Deadline, s/he will receive W grades.
 Mere absence from courses does not constitute official withdrawal, and failure to submit the appropriate forms by the published deadline will result in F grades for courses not completed.